codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 The amount of information reported by an application may also change due to compile-time options or run-time selection.
 For example, users may choose to enable verbose or debug screen output, or record errors and warnings in a log file.
-To provide the most flexibility, logging output levels should be selectable at component level.
+To provide the most flexibility, **logging output levels are selectable at the component level**.
 This enables debug output to be enabled for one component without enabling debug output for all components, which would be overwhelming and counter-productive.

 Timekeeping